oguz81/EyeInsideV1/README.md

 If you want to search for an image which includes a certain number of person, click the "Count Person" tickbox and then enter the number.

 ![Alt text](readme_images/image4.png)

+**NOTES**
+- When you install EyeInside, it has five YOLO 8 models: nano, small, medium, large and xlarge.
+You can use another YOLO models and also the model you trained.
+To do this, put the model into "YOLOmodels" folder in Program Files/EyeInside.
+After restart EyeInside, the new model will be seen in the model select menu.

+- When you run EyeInside very first time on your PC, it may be slow to start.
+Because it has all required Python environment inside to run.
+I will fix it later.
+Believe me.

+- EyeInside can't detect objects that YOLO doesn't know.
+I will add a feature that the objects YOLO knows can be listed.

+- Don't hesitate to send your feedbacks, opinions and bugs you find --> ouzdemirtas@hotmail.com